HaS33n/Project-Ballistics/README.md

 Welcome to the Simple Ballistics Simulator project!
 This simulator is designed to help users understand basic principles of ballistics and simulate projectile motion under different conditions.
 Written in SFML.

+> Currently Visualisation is left to be implemented - hopefully soon

 ## Features

 - Simulate projectile motion in 3D space.